 According to the Local Consumer Review Survey by Bright Local, people trust online reviews as much as they trust recommendations from friends and families.
 Create your listings on online directories (e.g., Google, Yelp, Find a Photographer) and ask your past clients to submit a review to help boost your SEO and increase your credibility.

-Visual content is particularly well-suited to social media platforms, such as Instagram and Pinterest.
-Many people use these sites to research, get recommendations, and evaluate wedding photographers.
+Visual content is particularly well-suited to social media platforms like Instagram and Pinterest.
+Many people use these sites to research, recommend, and evaluate wedding photographers.

 When marketing your business on Pinterest, name your boards to reflect your unique styles and the specific interest of your audience.
-While you should pin as often as you can, be sure to keep the quality of the images high and write detailed descriptions.
-Add watermarks (e.g., with your business name and URL) to your photos so potential clients can easily find you.
+While you should pin as often as you can, keep the quality of the images high and write detailed descriptions.
+Add watermarks (e.g., your business name and URL) to your photos so potential clients can easily find you.

-You can also post “sneak peeks” on social media right after a wedding to capitalize on the excitement and momentum from potential clients who may be in the party.
-This allows you to showcase your work to your social followings to generate more interest.
-If you want to delve deeper into improving your social media presence, watch Cory Perlman’s webinar Online Reputation: Picture Perfect or Photo Bomb?,
+You can also post “sneak peeks” on social media right after a wedding to capitalize on the excitement and momentum from potential clients who may be at the party.
+This allows you to showcase your work to your social following to generate more interest.
+If you want to delve deeper into improving your social media presence, watch Cory Perlman’s webinar Online Reputation: Picture Perfect or Photo Bomb?

 The right marketing tactics can help you stand out and attract clients who will resonate with your approach and appreciate your style.
 These happy customers will, in turn, post stellar reviews and send friends and families to your business, creating a virtuous cycle that will only keep growing.